vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 I made a trip to the new place to set things up; later in the afternoon I had my stuff moved out with the help of movers and moved to my new place.

+## Friday April 22

+In the evening, I made two trips; the first trip was to a former housemate to drop off letters.
+The second trip was to my old place to pick up a few items and do some cleaning.